Amazon A+ Content in 2022: The Definitive Guide

 These pages allow you to connect with your customers through enhanced images, charts, and videos.

-If you aren’t sure how to incorporate your A+ content and PPC strategies, we can review your current setup and develop a marketing plan to help you grow sales at lower costs.
+If you aren’t sure how to incorporate your A+ content and PPC strategies, we can review your current setup and develop an Amazon marketing plan to help you grow sales at lower costs.

 A+ content is one of the benefits in place for members of the Brand Registry.